CarolineGraebelBHT/MasterProjectSonarQube/README.md

 <a name="project-selection"></a>
 ### Project Selection
 The analysis leverages two versions of The Technical Debt Dataset available on GitHub.
 Version 2 incorporates new projects and removes some existing ones, as outlined in the [(Technical Dataset Github Release Notes)](https://github.com/clowee/The-Technical-Debt-Dataset/releases).
 To maximise the dataset, projects unique to the first version were combined with the updated and new projects from the second version.

-<a name="cleaning-issues"></a>
-### Cleaning the Tags in SonarQube Issues
-To prepare the data for the model, only issues that are code smells are selected.
-Only columns needed to identify the analysis, tags and issue messages are selected. <br>
-Version 1 doesn't contain a tag column, only version 2 provides information on what tags are associated with the code smell issues.
-However, the issue message can be in most cases consistently assigned to a set of tags.
-An exception are messages that are very rare.
-This makes it possible to infer issue tags for version 1 for the issue messages that are known from version 2.
-For this, the messages are cleaned off specifics, like concrete variable names or counts.
-For version 2, there are 390 unique messages after cleaning.
-When extracting unique tag and message pairs, there are 393 pairs, showing that the pairing of messages and tags is almost completely consistent.
-Investigated exceptions either have missing tags or contain a subset of tags ("convention" vs "convention,psr2").
-When cleaning the messages for version 1 and investigating the intersection between version 1 and version 2 messages, it could be shown that 268/340 unique messages of version 1 are contained in version 2 as well.
-Furthermore, messages that are not directly contained in version 2 still can be assigned to consistent tags by using a striking substring of the message.
-Only for some substrings, there are no tags connected at all.
-Given the strong consistency, for 99.98% of version 1 tags can be inferred by using the issue message. <br>
-For version 2, unique tags for each analysis are extracted and saved. <br>
-Tags are generated for version 1.
-For this, a mapping table is created that contains the original processed issue messages of version 1 combined with tags from version 2 that align with the processed messages.
-This mapping then is used to assign the tags to the appropriate messages based on the original messages that are also contained in the original issue data of version 1.
-Tags could be assigned to all open issues which are used for modelling.

 <a name="merging"></a>
 ### Merging the data from the two database versions